cedricyu000925/Project-2---SQL-Queries/README.md

-# Project-2---SQL-Queries
-This is a project to showcase the SQL queries that I have known
+This is to show the SQL queires I have learnt up till now.